 The injection (or depo) is given as an injection into the bottom or thigh every three months.

-It contains a hormone called progestogen which is very similar to women's own hormones.
+It contains a hormone called progestogen which is very similar to the body's own hormones.

 Long-lasting and convenient, it can stop periods temporarily.